aimms/how-to/Articles/434/434-reindeer-pairing.rst

 - Choose left or right perspective in order to order the reindeer either using the order in the set of left reindeer (Lefty) or right reindeer (Righty).
 - Choose a solution to view a different solution.

 The art work used in the background is graciously provided by Dixie Allen.
-She retains the copy right of it: Art � Dixie Allan, webclipart.about.com
+She retains the copy right of it: Art © Dixie Allan.

 Keywords:
 Stable marriage problem, network object, constraint programming, channel constraint, if-then constraint